wjakob/nanobind/docs/api_core.rst

    ``Shape(2) * 1.5 == 3.0``.)
 It is unspecified whether operations on
    mixed enum types (such as ``Shape.Circle + Color.Red``) are
    permissible.
+   Changes the resulting Python enumeration type to be based on `enum.IntEnum`.

+   .. cpp:struct:: is_flag

+   Indicate that the enumeration may be used with bitwise operations.
+This enables the bitwise operators ``| & ^ ~`` with two enumerators as operands.
+   The result will have the same enumeration type as the operands.
+   So ``Shape(2) | Shape(1)`` is equivalent to ``Shape(3)`.
+   Changes the resulting Python enumeration type to be based on either `enum.IntFlag` or `enum.Flag`, depending on whether or not the enumeration is marked to support arithmetic operations.

 Function binding
 ----------------